tannyb28/DiaPredict/README.md

 - Run pip install pytest in project directory
 - Run python -m pytest -q

+Our testing samples function calls for data processing, splitting our test set, and fitting with a pipeline in order to ensure our data modeling logic is sound.
+We run these tests on a tiny dummy sample dataset relative to our main dataset.
+Upon running the above commands, 3 tests should be passed.

 ## Future Work and Limitations
 - Improve hyperparameter tuning and cross-validation
 - Implement more interactive visualizations using Plotly or Dash